The 10 Characteristics of Millennial Shoppers You Need to Know

 4. They Want to Engage with Brands on Social Networks

-According to Forbes, 62% of millennials state that interacting with a brand on social media makes them more likely to become a customer.
+According to Forbes, 62% of millennial shoppers state that interacting with a brand on social media makes them more likely to become a customer.
 What’s more, 42% of millennials want to work with the brands they like to co-create products.
 With these stats in mind, it’s clear that brands who engage their millennial consumers on social are much more likely to enjoy larger ecommerce growth.

 5. They Respond to Personalized Marketing

 Think of the Starbucks White Cup Contest and Coca-Cola’s Share a Coke campaign.
-These are both examples of customized marketing that millennials love.
+These are both examples of customized marketing that millennial shoppers love.
 The Share a Coke campaign was so successful that after launch in 2014 Coca-Cola Co. saw sales rise for the first time in more than a decade, thanks to its personalized bottle campaign.
 Dedicated to uniqueness and independence, millennials want to feel like brands see and hear them.